Unbalanced CRLH Leaky-wave Antenna With Broadside Radiation Based On Spin Photonic Topological Insulator Featured Hexagonal Configuration In Armchair Arrangement: Motivation to use armchair arrangement

-The concept of utilizing the armchair arrangement as a leaky wave antenna derives directly from the trapezoidal serpent line microstrip used in antenna applications\cite{microstrip_james}.
+The concept of utilizing the armchair arrangement as a leaky-wave antenna derives directly from the trapezoidal serpent line microstrip used in antenna applications\cite{microstrip_james}.
 As illustrated in Fig.\ref{ArmTrapz}, there is a clear analogy between these two structures.
-In order to compare zigzag and armchair configurations, the dimensions were chosen to match those in \cite{ref12}, featuring a period length of 7 mm and a border width of 0.25 mm.
-The substrate utilized is a Rogers/Duroid 5880 that has a thickness of 0.127 mm, with a permittivity of 2.2 and a tangent loss factor of 0.0009.
+Initially, to compare the zigzag and armchair configurations, the dimensions were selected to match those in \cite{SinghAntenna}.
+Specifically, a periodic length of 7 mm and a border width of 0.25 mm were used.
+The substrate employed is Rogers/Duroid 5880, which has a thickness of 0.127 mm, a permittivity of 2.2, and a tangent loss factor of 0.0009.
+It is important to note that these dimensions are not final and may vary depending on the specific application.
+The parametric study on period length and border width identifies the dimensions necessary for designing an X-band leaky-wave.

-In the initial step, the dispersion diagram for one ribbon from both arrangements is calculated using Ansys HFSS, as shown in Fig.\ref{Ribbon}.The primary differences are the alteration in group velocity with increasing frequency and the location of the light line in both diagrams.The group velocity transitions from positive to negative in the zigzag arrangement, whereas it behaves oppositely in the armchair configuration.
-In Fig.\ref{Hex_Ribbon_Zigzag}, the position of the light line divides the edge mode region into slow and fast wave domains.
-In contrast, for the armchair arrangement, all edge modes are located entirely within the fast wave domain.
-The armchair structure radiates across all edge mode bandwidths, while the zigzag structure starts radiating around 17 GHz.
-The presence of a bandgap in Fig.\ref{Hex_Ribbon_Armchair} is not a new phenomenon\cite{graphene_review}.
-However, the narrow bandgap in Fig.\ref{Hex_Ribbon_Zigzag} arises due to the inclusion of loss in the substrate, which undermines the assumption of electromagnetic duality.
+The dispersion diagram for one ribbon from both arrangements is calculated using Ansys HFSS, as shown in Fig.\ref{Ribbon}.
+The primary differences are the alteration in group velocity with increasing frequency and the location of the light line in both diagrams.
+The group velocity transitions from positive to negative in the zigzag arrangement, whereas it behaves oppositely in the armchair configuration.
+In Fig. \ref{Hex_Ribbon_Zigzag}, most of the edge modes are situated in the slow-wave region, rather than the fast-wave region.
+In contrast, for the armchair arrangement, most of the edge modes are located within the fast-wave region.
+Consequently, the armchair structure radiates across the entire topological bandgap, while the zigzag structure only radiates above 17 GHz.
+A key feature of the zigzag arrangement is the presence of a Dirac point in the dispersion diagram, which is absent in the armchair configuration.
+Therefore, the existence of a bandgap in Fig. \ref{Hex_Ribbon_Armchair} is not an unprecedented occurrence \cite{graphene_review}.